cysouw/diathesis/text/c10_participle.md

 ### Depictively used participles {#sec:participles-secondary-predicates}

 Participles can be used adverbially, or, to be more precise, they can be used as so-called depictive secondary predicates.
 A depictive (for short) is an adverbial-like element that modifies an argument of a sentence (see [@sec:adverbial-depictive-predicates] for a detailed discussion of depictives).^[The depictive usage is only adverbial in the sense 'adverbial-at-large', not in the sense 'adverbial-proper' (cf. [@sec:adverbial-depictive-predicates]).
 Actually, participles (i.e. *Partizip II*) do not appear to be possible in adverbial-proper function.
-In contrast, to so-called 'present' participles (i.e. *Partizip I*, ending in *-end*) can be used as an adverbial-proper, but that is a topic for another book.]
+In contrast, to so-called 'present' participles (i.e. *Partizip I*, ending in *‑end*) can be used as an adverbial-proper, but that is a topic for another book.]
 For example in [@next a] the participle *gebogen* 'to bend' functions syntactically like a modifier of the argument *Nägel* 'nails'.
 So this sentence is about 'bent nails' and not about doing something so that the nails are bent.^[Not all verbs seem to be possible in this depictive participle construction, but I currently do not have any deeper insights into these restrictions.
 That seems to be a promising topic for further research.]
 A crucial problem is that constructions with such modifying depictive participles [@next a] are superficially highly similar to light-verb constructions [@next b].

 ::: ex
 a.
 Er verkauft die Nägel gebogen.